-“A major service provider has permanently terminated the service.
+“A key service provider has permanently terminated the service.
 Data loss has rendered it impossible to continue operations,” reads a message when users visit Mr. Deepfakes.
 At the time of writing, the site’s forums and videos are inaccessible.
 “We will not be relaunching.
 Any website claiming this is a fake.
 This domain will expire and we are not responsible for future use.
-The message will be deleted in approximately one week.”
+The message will be deleted in approximately a week.”

 mr deepfake.jpg